S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning: Related Work

-The convergence properties of value functions have been proven in simple settings \cite{ormoneit2002kernel}; however the learning a policy using the learned value functions remains an active challenge in offline RL.
+The convergence properties of value functions have been proven in simple settings \cite{ormoneit2002kernel}; however learning a policy using the learned value functions remains an active challenge in offline RL.
 Simple algorithms like fitted $Q$-iterations have been able to learn state-action value functions, but do not work well with sub-optimal data \cite{ernst2005tree, riedmiller2005neural}.
 To help solve the generalization and extrapolation problem, different offline RL algorithms have proposed to use constrained policy optimization between the target policy and the behaviour policy that was used to collect the data.
-These constrains include using KL-divergence \cite{brac, jaques2019way} or MMD \cite{bear}.
+These constrains include using KL-divergence \cite{brac, jaques2019way}, MMD \cite{bear} or $f$-divergence \cite{lfiw}.
 Some algorithms have also proposed to learn a state conditioned VAEs to minimize the \textit{extrapolation error} \cite{bcq, bear, ajay2020opal}.
 Recent work by \citet{fdpo} investigated using worst-case analysis to train a policy, denoted as \textit{pessimism}.
 Conservative $Q$-Learning (CQL) explicitly deals with the problem of overestimation for OOD state-action distribution by \textit{pushing down} the value of randomly sampled state-action distributions in the critic objective \cite{cql}.
 Learning a dynamics model from offline data has been promising \cite{mopo, morel}.
-A recent review of offline RL was done by \citet{levine2020offline} outlining the key challenges currently facing offline RL.

-\textbf{Self-supervised representation learning:} Self-supervised representation learning relies on data augmentations to learn unsupervised features from data.
-In computer vision research, self supervision has shown great promise in learning visual features using auxiliary tasks including feature inpainting \cite{pathak2016context}, image rotation prediction \cite{imrot}, and solving the jigsaw task \cite{jigsaw}.
-Recent methods have used unsupervised contrastive learning to train very deep neural networks to learn rich representations from images that can outperform fully supervised models in some cases \cite{simclr, chen2020big, moco, byol}.
+A recent review of offline RL outlines the state of the field \cite{levine2020offline}.
+Recent work has also shown great promise using offline RL for real robotics tasks by learning policies that can directly be deployed on real robots to perform complex tasks \cite{cog, cabi2019framework, jin2020offline}.
+Similar to before, such work relies on collecting large scale robotic datasets \cite{roboturk,mandlekar2018roboturk,robonet}, and learning policies that can then be safely deployed after a few steps of finetuning.